 Pvt.
 Thomas Hodges Garland was born on April 7, 1919, in Cleveland, Ohio, to Thomas A. Garland and Bertha Kiser-Garland.
 His family resided in Newburgh Heights and later in Lakewood, Ohio.
-He left school after completing his first year of high school.
-He registered for the draft on October 16, 1940, and named his mother as his next-of-kin.
-He also indicated he was unemployed.
+He left school after completing his first year.
+He registered for the draft on October 16, 1940, named his mother as his next-of-kin, and indicated he was unemployed.
 Thomas was drafted into the U.S. Army on March 28, 1941, and sent to Fort Knox, Kentucky, for basic training.
 It is not known what military unit he was assigned to after he completed his training.

-The 192nd Tank Battalion took part in the Louisiana maneuvers in the fall of 1941.
+The 192nd took part in the Louisiana maneuvers in the fall of 1941.
 When the maneuvers ended, the 192nd Tank Battalion was ordered to Camp Polk instead of returning to Ft.
 Knox.
 The men had no idea why they had been sent there.
 They were told on the side of a hill that they were being sent overseas.
-Since most of the men were National Guardsmen it was at this time that members of the battalion, who were married or 29 years old or older, were allowed to resign from federal service.
-After this was done, they were replaced with men from the 753rd Tank Battalion who either volunteered or had his name drawn a hat.
+Since most of the men were National Guardsmen it was at this time that members of the battalion who were married, 29 years old or older, or whose National Guard enlistments were about to end were allowed to resign from federal service.
+After this was done, they were replaced with men from the 753rd Tank Battalion who either volunteered or had their names drawn from a hat.

 The battalion’s new tanks were loaded onto flat cars on different trains and at 8:30 A.M. on October 20, over different train routes, the companies headed west to San Francisco.
 B Company’s route appears to have gone through Arkansas and northern Texas into Colorado and west to San Francisco.
 Most of the soldiers of each company rode on one train that was followed by a second train that carried the tanks on flat cars followed by a boxcar and passenger car with members of the company in it.
 Arriving in San Francisco, California, the companies were ferried, on the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island in San Francisco Bay.
 On the island, the battalion’s medical detachment gave the soldiers inoculations and physicals.
 Those who had minor medical issues were held back and scheduled to rejoin the battalion at a later date.
-Some men were simply replaced.
+Some men were simply replaced by men sent to the island for that purpose.
 It was at this time that Tom may have been assigned to the 192nd and put in B Company.

 For recreation, the soldiers spent their free time bowling or going to the movies on the base.
 They also played horseshoes, softball, badminton, or threw footballs around during their free time.
 On Wednesday afternoons, they went swimming.
 Men were given the opportunity to be allowed to go to Manila in small groups.